Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    Content delivery networks are often designed for
    Internet content like web pages and might
    not be aware of media specific aspects.
 In fact, streaming
-   protocols like MPEG DASH and HTTP Live Streaming have been
+   protocols like MPEG DASH and HTTP live Streaming have been
    developed with re-use of such a media agnostic
    Content Delivery Networks in mind.
 For ingesting
    encoded media into a content delivery network it